Lectures on insulating and conducting quantum spin liquids: The FL*-FL transition

 A key constraint satisfied by the theory is that the FL and FL* states have a transition at low temperatures to the {\it same\/} $d$-wave superconductor, {\it i.e.\/} there is no transition within the superconducting state between over- and under-doping.
 In the over-doped regime, the transition from FL to the superconductor is described by the conventional BCS framework.
 In the under-doped regime, the transition from FL* to the same $d$-wave superconductor is described by a confinement transition of a SU(2) gauge theory \cite{Christos:2023oru,CS23,ChristosLuo24,BCS24,Sayantan25}, employing the SU(2) gauge field of Section~\ref{sec:fermions}.
 But an important point is that the underlying FL*-FL transition is visible within the superconducting state in the differences in the vortex core structure \cite{ZhangSS24,Sayantan25}.
 In the over-doped superconductor, the vortices exhibit \cite{Renner21} the Wang-MacDonald peak \cite{WM95} obtained from a conventional BCS theory of a $d$-wave superconductor; in the under-doped superconductor the underlying FL* normal state leads to \cite{ZhangSS24,Sayantan25} modulations in the local density of states in the halo of the vortex core \cite{Hoffman02}.

-The underlying FL*-FL transition is also useful in developing a theory of the strange metal phase at higher temperatures.
-In the presence of impurities, the strange metal has been argued \cite{Patel2,Li:2024kxr,LPS24,Davide25} to be described by a two-dimensional extension of the Sachdev-Ye-Kitaev model \cite{SY,kitaev_talk}.
+The underlying FL*-FL transition is also useful in developing a theory of the strange metal phase at higher temperatures, appearing in Figs.~\ref{fig:pdancilla1} and \ref{fig:pdancilla2}.
+In the presence of impurities, the strange metal has been argued \cite{Patel2,Li:2024kxr,PLA24,LPS24,Davide25} to be described by a two-dimensional extension of the Sachdev-Ye-Kitaev model \cite{SY,kitaev_talk}.